Dr. Deborah Henderson

 Basanti Bandekar holds a BSc and an MSc in Microbiology from Karnatak University, India and an MSc in Agriculture from Dalhousie University, Canada.
 She has been with the Institute for Sustainable Horticulture since 2016 as a full-time Research Assistant.
 Basanti’s projects involve investigating the use of Macrocystis integrifolia extract in horticulture crops for their plant growth promoting effects and also enhancing plant tolerance toward abiotic stresses like salinity and extreme temperature.
 Her current research sheds light on molecular mechanisms activated by M. integrifoli extract using the model plant Arabidopsis thaliana.

-Coel Ediger started volunteering with the Institute for Sustainable Horticulture (ISH) when she was in high school in 2011.
-During the summers, between her studies at Dalhousie University, Coel worked on several projects from bumblebee pollination to working with varying entomopathogenic microbes.
-In June of 2017, she graduated with her Bachelors in Science majoring in biology, minoring in journalism and received a certificate in science leadership and communication.
-Following graduation, Coel returned to ISH as a research assistant and works as part of the Registration of Microbial Pest Control Products team.
+Coel Ediger started working with the Institute for Sustainable Horticulture (ISH) in 2011 and helped in building and cataloguing the institutes’ culture collection.
+During the summers, between her studies at Dalhousie University, she worked on several projects from the efficiency of local bumblebee pollination in commercial greenhouses to working with entomopathogenic viruses and fungi.
+She’s also worked rearing test insects for trials such as wax and wireworm.
+After receiving her BSc in June 2017, Coel returned to ISH and currently works as the lab media production specialist and studies Trichoderma as a part of the Microbial Pest Control Products team.

 Elena Devanadera holds a BSc in Biochemistry from the University of Santo Tomas and an MSc in Molecular Biology from the University of the Phillipines.
 She moved to Canada, in 2014, to pursue her diploma in Environmental Protection Technology from Kwantlen Polytechnic University.
 She joined Institute for Sustainable Horticulture (ISH) as a co-op student and after graduation, in 2016, she continued to be part of ISH working as a research assistant.
 Elena’s research involves developing a novel microbial biocontrol of Trichoderma for British Columbia’s Horticulture industry.

 Heather Little has her BSc in Environmental Management from Royal Roads University as well as her Diploma in Environmental Protection Technology from Kwantlen Polytechnic University.
-She has been with the Institute for Sustainable Horticulture since the summer of 2013 and has worked on various research projects in the last 4 years.
-Most recently she has been involved with the following; analyzing different strains of an entomopathogenic fungi for their efficacy as an agricultural pesticide with Dr. Adabi, conducting bioassays to determine the success of various concentrations and combinations of a seaweed biostimulant with Dr. Manda, and studying the influence of Effective Microorganisms on salt stressed food crops.
-Heather hopes to pursue an MSc in Toxicology.
+She has been with the Institute for Sustainable Horticulture since the summer of 2013 and has worked on various research projects in the last 6 years.
+Most recently she is involved with the research necessary for the registration of a foliar biofungicide for use against Grey mould (Botrytis cinerea),and the study of Effective Microorganisms and their influence on salt stressed food crops.

 Matilda Talbert is a Research Assistant at the Institute for Sustainable Horticulture (ISH).
 She has a Bachelor of Science in History and Biology from the University of the Fraser Valley and began studying horticulture, specializing in greenhouse crop production, at Kwantlen Polytechnic University prior to starting at ISH in 2015.